CIRCL/AIL-framework/HOWTO.md

 If you want to add a new webpage for a module in AIL, follow these simple steps:

-1. Launch [./var/www/create_new_web_module.py](./var/www/create_new_web_module.py) and enter the name to use for your webpage (Usually, your python module).
+1. Launch [./var/www/create_new_web_module.py](./var/www/create_new_web_module.py) and enter the name to use for your webpage (Usually, your newly created python module).

 2. A template and flask skeleton has been created for your new webpage in [./var/www/modules/](./var/www/modules/)

-3. Edit the created html files under the template folder as well as the Flask_* python script.
+3. Edit the created html files under the template folder as well as the Flask_* python script so that they fit your needs.

+4. You can change the order of your module in the top navigation header in the file [./var/www/templates/header_base.html](./var/www/templates/header_base.html)

+5. You can ignore module, and so, not display them in the top navigation header by adding the module name in the file [./var/www/templates/ignored_modules.txt](./var/www/templates/ignored_modules.txt)

 How to contribute a module
 --------------------------